Stay Put Policy

-This means that unless the fire is in your home, you should stay in your flat unless affected by heat/smoke.
+This means that unless the fire is in your home, you should stay in your flat unless affected by heat/smoke or if you have been advised by us to follow an evacuation procedure.
 High and low rise blocks of flats and Sheltered Schemes are designed to prevent fire from spreading and you are safer in your flat, unless you are affected by smoke or flames.
 If an evacuation is necessary the Fire and Rescue Service will supervise it.

 On discovering a fire in your flat

 - Leave the room where the fire is straight away, and then close the door.

 - Tell everyone in your home and get them to leave.

 - Close the front door of your flat behind you.

 - Do not stay behind to put the fire out.